ParaSiF-CF/ParaSiF-CF/README.md

 This code is licensed under the GNU General Public License version 3

 ## Acknowledgements
 The Parallel Partitioned Multi-physical Simulation Framework is developed by the [Scientific Computing Department](https://www.scd.stfc.ac.uk/) of the [Science and Technology Facilities Council](https://stfc.ukri.org/).
-If you use this framework, please cite us:

-*

 ## Publication